Web framework

-A web framework (WF) or web application framework (WAF) is a software framework that is designed to support the development of web applications including web services, web resources, and web APIs.
+A web framework (WF), web application framework (WAF), or web development framework is a software framework that is designed to support the development of web applications including web services, web resources, and web APIs.
 Web frameworks provide a standard way to build and deploy web applications on the World Wide Web.
 Web frameworks aim to automate the overhead associated with common activities performed in web development.
 For example, many web frameworks provide libraries for database access, templating frameworks, and session management, and they often promote code reuse.
 Although they often target development of dynamic web sites, they are also applicable to static websites.

 History

 As the design of the World Wide Web was not inherently dynamic, early hypertext consisted of hand-coded HTML text files that were published on web servers.
 Any modifications to published pages needed to be performed by the pages' author.
 In 1993, the Common Gateway Interface (CGI) standard was introduced for interfacing external applications with web servers, to provide a dynamic web page that reflected user inputs.

 Original implementations of the CGI interface typically had adverse effects on the server load however, because each request started a separate process.
 More recent implementations utilize persistent processes amongst other techniques to reduce the footprint in the server's resources and offer a general performance boost.

 In 1995, fully integrated server/language development environments first emerged and new web-specific languages were introduced, such as ColdFusion, PHP, and Active Server Pages.

 Although the vast majority of languages for creating dynamic web pages have libraries to help with common tasks, web applications often require specific libraries for particular tasks, such as creating HTML (for example, Jakarta Faces).

 In the late 1990s, mature, "full stack" frameworks began to appear, that often gathered multiple libraries useful for web development into a single cohesive software stack for web developers to use.